addiction treatment and Other Programs

 Alcohol and drug addiction is a progressive disease that progress through predictable stages.
 We offer trained and licensed professionals that specialize in addiction medicine and pre- and post-natal care.
 The Rainbow program offers a variety of treatment programs that meet individual need.
 Patients receive a comprehensive assessment to determine the proper treatment level of care.

 The Rainbow Program recognizes that women who use drugs face different problems during their lives than men.
 Research indicates that almost 75 percent of these women report histories of physical and sexual abuse.
 Societal problems often contribute to their poor self-confidence and low self-esteem, leaving them with a feeling of being powerless over their lives.
 In addition, minority women may face additional challenges of cultural and language barriers that can interfere their treatment and recovery.
+This treatment program addresses those needs.

 The Rainbow treatment program offers a wide range of services to include residential, intensive outpatient, and outpatient treatment.
 Other wraparound services include: